jordantbui/Midterm-Project-2-CS-3310/README.md

 Jordan Bui (BroncoID: 011821368)

-Sum Finder
+Sum Finder Program

+Given an array on numbers and a desired sum, this program searches the given array for any 2 numbers that add up to the given sum and displays the two numbers as well as the sum.
-Displays the two numbers that add up to a given sum Tests Brute force for sorted and unsorted random arrays and the Hash Map method for sorted and unsorted random arrays.
+- Tests Brute force for sorted and unsorted random arrays.
-Hash Map is applied to both sorted and unsorted arrays.
+- Tests Hash Map method for sorted and unsorted random arrays.
+(Same algorithm used for sorted and unsorted arrays)
+- Displays Run Times for each method tested on both sorted and unsorted arrays for all array sizes.
+- Array of numbers and sum are randomly generated.